I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 I have direct access to the client (e.g., seller, buyer, decision-maker).

-I obtain the right to information, a mandate, a Client Information Sheet for Know Your Customer/Anti-Money Laundering, a Proof of Product, a Proof of Funds...
+I obtain the required information and rights (e.g., mandate, right to information, Client Information Sheet for Know Your Customer/Anti-Money Laundering, Proof of Product, Proof of Funds...).

 Capital expenditures (e.g., creating a new company...);